EdiWang/Moonglade.ContentSecurity/README.md

 - Local: filter harmful text by a local dictionary
 - Azure: filter harmful text by Azure Content Moderator

-**NOTE: This project will be upgraded to .NET 8.0 LTS in November 2023, please prepare your server runtime in advance.**

 ## Get Started

 Tools | Alternative